forestgeo/Climate/README.md

-# CTFS-ForestGEO Climate Data Portal
+# ForestGEO Climate Data Portal

 ## About this repository
 This public repository is a portal for climate data and information for [CTFS-ForestGEO](http://www.forestgeo.si.edu/) sites.
 It has two primary functions: